Deep Dive into EchoCLIP

 pacemaker_prompts = tokenize(pacemaker_prompts).cpu()

-Use the CLIP BPE tokenizer to tokenize the pacemaker prompts
+We use the CLIP BPE tokenizer to tokenize the pacemaker prompts.

 ['ECHO DENSITY IN RIGHT VENTRICLE SUGGESTIVE OF CATHETER, PACER LEAD, OR ICD LEAD. ',